 Breakfast and lunch are included.
 The program ends by 3 PM.
 Return to the Holiday Inn Cincinnati Airport to dismiss.

 About the Faculty

-Hotel selections will be announced in July 2020.
+Our headquarters hotel is Holiday Inn Cincinnati Airport, Hebron, Kentucky 41018; (844) 684-9427.
+The rest of the hotel selections will be announced by November 1, 2021.
 Your registration includes eight nights superior class lodging.
-If you return on Sunday instead of Saturday night, an additional night of hotel will be $125.
+If you return on Sunday instead of Saturday night, an additional night of hotel will be $150.